-An analysis of Son Abrines led to the idea that the best spot for the new building would be somewhere between the path leading to the painter’s studio – a work of Josep Lluis Sert – and the road running along the lowest part of the property.
-The smooth slope of the almond yard keeps it from spreading out excessively, since its volume nests on this lower area.
+The smooth slope of the almond yard where the Foundation is situated, somewhere between the painter’s studio – a work by the architect Josep Lluís Sert – and the road running along the lowest part of the property, keeps the new building from spreading out excessively, its volume nesting only on this low area.

-The entrance to the Foundation pairs up with a spatious porch running the whole length of the building’s longitudinal arm.
-Having crossed the threshhold, the visitor comes across the reception area and staircase.
-Behind the reception are the various administrative services required by the program: a small office area, the director’s office and a boardroom overlooking the library from the highest level.
-From the office one can proceed to the computerroom by way of a private staircase.
+The entrance to the foundation pairs up with a spatious porch that runs the whole length of the building’s long arm.
+Having crossed the threshold, the visitor comes across the reception area and staircase.
+Behind the reception are the various administrative services: a small office area, the director’s office, and a boardroom overlooking the library from the highest point.
+From the office one can proceed to the computer room by way of a private staircase.

-In the space around the landing of the main staircase are the bookshop, temporary exhibition gallery and main gallery.
-All the principal activities of the Foundation are accomodated on the ground floor, which is level with the garden.
-Thus, the longitudinal construction houses the library, conference rooms, computer services and lavatories.
-The library is a large space with two levels and a gentle light from above complementing the direct illumination of the windows.
-The conference room, with raked seating, can accomodate a hundred participants.
-The building also has a basement with an access of its own, providing space for storage rooms, laboratories and services.
+In the large space around the landing of the main staircase are the bookshop, the temporary exhibition rooms, and the main gallery.
+All the principal activities of the foundation occur on the ground floor, which is level with the garden.
+Thus the longitudinal construction contains the library, conference rooms, computer services, and lavatories.
+The building also has a basement with an access of its own, providing space for storage, laboratories, and equipment.

-The gallery endeavors to come close to the work of Miró - a lifework that always celebrated freedom and life - by presenting itself as an undefmable and broken space, able to create an atmosphere true to the spirit of the paintings.
-Special care has been taken with the problem of illumination, which flows in through the gaps between the walls.
-These gaps are wide at some points, narrower at others, but nevertheless always able to turn into sources of direct natural light.
-The visitor has a full view of the place from the highest level, which is where he enters, and from there he descends to three different levels, all related to each other in the definition of the whole.
+The gallery endeavors to come close to the work of Miró by presenting itself as an indefinable and broken space, able to create an atmosphere true to the spirit of his paintings.
+Special care has gone to the problem of light, which shines in through the gaps between the walls, wide at some points and narrower at others.
+Visitors have a full view of the place from the topmost level, which is where they enter at, and from there descend to three different levels, all interlinked in the definition of a whole.